RKDhakad/ImageDuplicateChecker/README.md

 - Directory Handling:
    The 'images' directory is created if it doesn't exist.

--Copy to 'images' Directory:
+- Copy to 'images' Directory:
    If the image is determined to be new, it is copied to the 'images' directory for further processing.

--Hash Pool Update:
+- Hash Pool Update:
    The script updates the hash pool with the new image hash and stores it in the 'hash_pool.txt' file.